The Biden Plan for a Clean Energy Revolution and Environmental Justice

 Biden’s Year One Legislative Agenda on Climate Change

-Establish an enforcement mechanism to achieve net-zero emissions no later than 2050, including a target no later than the end of President Biden’s first term in 2025 to ensure we get to the finish line.
+Establish an enforcement mechanism to achieve net-zero emissions no later than 2050, including a target no later than the end of Biden’s first term in 2025 to ensure we get to the finish line.
 This enforcement mechanism will be based on the principles that polluters must bear the full cost of the carbon pollution they are emitting and that our economy must achieve ambitious reductions in emissions economy-wide instead of having just a few sectors carry the burden of change.
 The enforcement mechanism will achieve clear, legally-binding emissions reductions with environmental integrity.

 Make a historic investment in energy and climate research and innovation, as well as clean and resilient infrastructure and communities.